projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

   - Configuration data defined by external safety application, such as physical PCI device information specific for each board design.

-  - Input data which is only specified by external safety application.
+  - Input data that is only specified by external safety application.

 .. note:: If input data can be specified by both a non-safety VM and a safety VM, the application constraint isn't applicable to these data.
 Related error checking